 When I was planning what to serve for snacks for the upcoming Diwali party, I wanted to create something special that all – kids and adults would love.
 Hence, I decided to make an Indian-style Charcuterie board.

 It is so easy to put together this desi charcuterie board – you can use store-bought snacks/sweets or make some at home.
-This is a wonderful platter with lots of finger food that is always a hit and makes for a lovely presentation.
+This is an excellent platter with lots of finger food that is always a hit and makes for a lovely presentation.

 The trend of regionalized boards has spread with countless variations and combinations.
 I have shared some ideas for desi variations for the charcuterie board.